witasekl/remcon/README.md

  - remcon_channel - Defines the IRC channel.
 Default value is '&bitlbee'.

  - remcon_root - Defines the root Bitlbee IRC user.
 Default value is 'root'.

+ - remcon_autoaway_msg - Defines the away message, which is used if the remcon admin user is disconnected.
+If it's empty string, the auto-away functionality is disabled.
+Default value is ''.

+*Note: Settings are loaded after the Remcon is started.
+So if you would like to change some setting value(s) while the Remcon is running, you will have to stop it:*

+    /remcon stop

+*and then start again:*

+    /remcon start